-- The kinds of fuels that qualify for a credit or refund. - The uses of fuels that qualify for a credit or refund. - How to claim a credit or refund for fuel taxes. - The alcohol fuel credit.
+- The kinds of fuels that qualify for a credit or refund.

+- The uses of fuels that qualify for a credit or refund.

+- How to claim a credit or refund for fuel

+tayon

+- · The alcohol fuel credit.

-It also contains an example at the end of chapter 3 with filled-in forms.
+It also contains an example with filled-in forms at the end of chapter 3.